ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 micronaut-elasticsearch-native |            - |                          - |               - |                        - |
 ```

 > **Note 1:** There is no results for `micronaut-book-api-native` due to a `MySQL` compatibility issue with `GraalVM`.
-For more details see `micronaut-book-api` [issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/book-api/micronaut-book-api#issues)
+For more details see [`micronaut-book-api` issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/book-api/micronaut-book-api#issues)

 > **Note 2:** We can see that the performance of the `quarkus-consumer-api-jvm` and `quarkus-consumer-api-native` are really slow compared to other consumers.
 Checking the logs, it seems that the bottleneck is SmallRye Reactive Messaging.
 I have opened an issue related to it.
 For more information, see [Consumer reads 500 messages and stops a few seconds #290](https://github.com/smallrye/smallrye-reactive-messaging/issues/290)

-> **Note 3:** There is no results for `quarkus-elasticsearch-native` because en exception is thrown when the application receives the first request.
-For more details see `quarkus-elasticsearch-native` [issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/elasticsearch/quarkus-elasticsearch-native#issues)
+> **Note 3:** There is no results for `quarkus-elasticsearch-native` because an exception is thrown when the application a request.
+For more details see [`quarkus-elasticsearch-native` issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/elasticsearch/quarkus-elasticsearch#issues)

-> **Note 3:** There is no results for `micronaut-elasticsearch-native` because en exception is thrown when the application receives the first request.
-For more details see `micronaut-elasticsearch-native` [issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/elasticsearch/micronaut-elasticsearch-native#issues)
+> **Note 4:** There is no results for `micronaut-elasticsearch-native` because an exception is thrown when the application a request.
+For more details see [`micronaut-elasticsearch-native` issues](https://github.com/ivangfr/graalvm-quarkus-micronaut-springboot/tree/master/elasticsearch/micronaut-elasticsearch#issues)

 `ab` tests used
 ```